• Food

 Swadesh is also in the dosa game.
 Photo: instagram.com/berlinfoodstories/

 Opened mid-pandemic, Swadesh quickly became popular for its selection of South Indian street food classics (there’s a North Indian menu too, but it’s less reliable).
 The dosas are crisp and airy, nearly the size of your head and filled with creamy potatoes or paneer cheese.
-There’s also a particularly good version of sambar vada, donut-like lentil fritters served in a mildly spicy vegetable soup.
-Swadesh has two locations – one on Mercedes-Platz and a cosier, less tourist-packed restaurant in Schöneberg.
+There’s also a particularly good version of sambar vada, doughnut-like lentil fritters served in a mildly spicy vegetable soup.
+Swadesh has two locations – one on Uber-Platz and a cosier, less tourist-packed restaurant by Nollendorfplatz.

-• Swadesh Mercedes Platz 4, Friedrichshain, & Maaßenstr.
-5, Schöneberg details.
+• Swadesh Indisches Restaurant, Mercedes Platz 4, Friedrichshain, & Maaßenstr.
+5, Schöneberg, details.

 Tandoori Nächte